google/usbmon/README.md

 USBMON
 ======
-A tool to enumerate, list and monitor USB devices connected to a Linux host.
+List and monitor USB devices connected to a Linux host.

 The tool will print out a list of connected devices with USB path, vendor, serial and connection speed.
-Following that it will start monitoring for udev events such as connect or disconnect and print them with a timestamp.
-Uses `libudev`.
+It will then monitor udev events such as connect or disconnect and print them with a timestamp.

 Requirement
 -----------